PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/DynamoDB.md

     Data is written to the cache at the same time as the Dynamo backend.
     Allows you to point your Dynamo API at the DAX cluster.
     If your read operation is a cache-miss, DAX performs an Eventually Consistent read from Dynamo DB.
+    The DAX cluster must be in the same VPC as the EC2 instance which is hosting the DAX Client (i.e. your application which is making read requests)

+    DAX Cluster maintains two caches.
+      1) Item cache.
+      2) Scan and Query cache.
+Results of queries are stored in the cache so that the result set can be returned if the same query is made more than once.

     Could reduce your provisioned Read Capacity of your Dynamo DB.
     Read Intensive apps only - Not needed if you don't need low-latency of your reads.